Department of Curriculum and Instruction

 Career-technical Certification

-In collaboration with the Idaho State Division of career-technical Education, sequential in-service undergraduate career-technical education degree courses, as well as selected graduate career-technical courses, are offered each semester at area professional/technical schools located at Coeur d'Alene, Lewiston, Boise, and Twin Falls.
+In collaboration with the Idaho State Division of Career Technical Education, sequential in-service undergraduate career-technical education degree courses, as well as selected graduate career-technical courses, are offered each semester at area professional/technical schools located at Coeur d'Alene, Lewiston, Boise, and Twin Falls.

 Technology Education

-The Technology Education option is designed for students interested in teaching technical subjects related to construction technology, communications technology, electronics, engineering, manufacturing, production, and other technology related subjects.
+The technology education option is designed for students interested in teaching technical subjects related to construction technology, communications technology, electronics, engineering, manufacturing, production, and other technology related subjects.
 It is a 2+2 program, meaning graduates from technical and community colleges with an associate degree in a technical/science area can be admitted and complete the program in two full years.
 Graduates of this option qualify for an Idaho secondary teaching certificate in technology education (grades 6-12).